abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 If a class is marked `final abstract`, it doesn't make any sense and is a compiler error.

-`static` methods aren't overriden but hidden, so using `static abstract` is also compiler error.
+`static` methods aren't overriden but hidden, so using `static abstract` on methods is also compiler error.
+We can have normal `static` methods though.

 ### Concrete Class
 The **first class** to extend an abstract class.
 It has to implement all the abstract methods **inherited to it**.